 The way you file your income taxes affects your student loan payments if you are in an income-driven repayment plan.
 If you are a standard plan or any other type of plan that is not based on your income, then filing jointly is most optimal.
-This tool is for one or both people is a legal marriage that is in an income-driven plan and want their student loans forgiven.
+This tool is for one or both people in a legal marriage that is in an income-driven plan and want their student loans forgiven.

 How the Marriage Tax Tools Helps

 LoanSense Marriage Tax tool helps married couples weigh the aggregate benefit of filing jointly and compares it with filing separately.
-The LoanSense tool account for the marriage tax filing separate penalty as well.
+The LoanSense tool accounts for the marriage tax filing separate penalty as well.
 LoanSense tax tool does not account for other tax credit you may receive or lose as a result of filing separately.
 This is why it is vital you take our calculated numbers compiled for educational purposes to a tax professional.

-Please note: LoanSense software is available for educational purposes only and does not imply the we are giving you tax advice or financial advice nor do we take responsibility for your ultimate decision on your tax or student loan filings.
+Please note: LoanSense software is available for educational purposes only and does not imply that we are giving you tax advice or financial advice nor do we take responsibility for your ultimate decision on your tax or student loan filings.